 YouTube refuses fair pay, removes all Danish music

-Google has decided unilaterally to remove from YouTube all Danish music!
+Google has decided unilaterally to remove from all Danish music from YouTube!

 The reprehensible decision, which penalises Danish creators and music fans, comes in the middle of negotiations between the giant platform and Nordic authors societies, and after YouTube’s parent company said payments provided to composers and songwriters must be reduced by almost 70% for an extension of the existing agreement with GESAC member Koda.